 Next, think of your audience.
-Who exactly you are making this podcast for, who will benefit from listening, and who is likely to want to share it with their friends?
-Also, consider how they will enjoy your podcast.
+Who exactly you’re making this podcast for, who’ll benefit from listening, and who’s likely to want to share it with their friends?
+Also, consider how they’ll enjoy your podcast.
 Will it be a quick morning listen while they get ready for work, something calming to lull them to sleep at night, or playing in the background while cooking dinner?

 Once you have the who and what of your podcast identified, it’s time to think of the tone of your podcast.
 You want your podcast cover art to reflect your tone so that everything comes together in a nice package for the listener.
 Are you serious news or sarcastic, witty banter?
 True crime or pop culture gossip?
 This will help determine what style your podcast cover design should take on.

 Overall, it is important to think of your podcast cover as its first impression on potential listeners.
 It’s important to appeal to your audience in a relatable way that’s telling of what they can expect when pressing play on your latest episode.
 With all of the podcasts out there, you’ll want to stand out in the best way possible, and thoughtful podcast cover art is the way to do it!

 What elements go into a good podcast cover design?
 Your podcast can’t just sound good these days.
 It has to look good, too!
 Before you jump into designing your podcast cover art, keep these five elements in mind.